Module Leader

 Teaching Methods

-Pre-class assignments are discussed in class, including online games and simulations; interactive lectures; guest talks from experts.
+Pre-class assignments are discussed in class, including online games and simulations; interactive lectures, and guest talks from experts.

 Coursework

-In addition, you may submit one piece of coursework by 15 March 2025.
-The coursework consists of an academic essay of max.
-2,000 words.
+Additionally, you may submit one piece of coursework by 01 December 2025.
+The coursework consists of an academic essay of up to 2,000 words.
 The topics will be provided at the beginning of the course.
-The coursework is your chance to get personalised feedback and develop your essay-writing skills.
-Please check Moodle for an information sheet on Coursework and Essays.
+This coursework offers you the opportunity to receive personalised feedback and enhance your essay-writing skills.
+Please check Moodle for an information sheet on Coursework.

 Booklists